ccnmtl/ohcoe-hugo/content/domains/refer/knowledge-of-social-behavioral-treatment/pre-assessment.md

 weight: 1
 q1: ["Strongly disagree", "Disagree", "Neither agree nor disagree", "Agree", "Strongly agree"]
 ---
-To ensure this patients' follow-through, I would feel comfortable referring him to the appropriate substance use disorder services.
+To ensure this patient's follow-through, I would feel comfortable referring him to the appropriate substance use disorder services.